-Additionally, the Compensation Committee approved the Eagle Materials Inc. Salaried Incentive Compensation Program for Fiscal Year 2010 ("Eagle Plan"), a copy of which is attached to this Report as Exhibit 10.1 and incorporated herein by reference.
-Under the terms of the Eagle Plan, a pool of 1.2% of the Company's earnings before interest and taxes for fiscal 2010 is available to pay annual bonuses to participating officers, subject to reduction based on individual performance in fiscal 2010.
-The Compensation Committee also determined the applicable percentage of the bonus pool available for payment of the annual incentive bonus to the CEO and the other named executive officers participating in the Eagle Plan (Mr. Steven R. Rowley, President and Chief Executive Officer - 40%; and Mr. James H. Graass, Executive Vice President and General Counsel - 15%).
+On May 18, 2010, the Compensation Committee of the Board of Directors of Eagle Materials Inc. ("Eagle") approved the Eagle Materials Inc. Salaried Incentive Compensation Program for Fiscal Year 2011 ("Eagle Plan"), a copy of which is attached to this Report as Exhibit 10.1 and incorporated herein by reference.
+Under the terms of the Eagle Plan, a pool of 1.2% of the Company's operating earnings for fiscal 2011 will be available to pay annual incentive bonuses to participating officers, subject to reduction based on individual performance in fiscal 2011.
+The Compensation Committee also determined the applicable percentage of the bonus pool available for payment of the annual incentive bonus to the CEO and the other named executive officers participating in the Eagle Plan (Mr. Steven R. Rowley, President and Chief Executive Officer - 40%; Mr. D. Craig Kesler, Executive Vice President - Finance and Administration and Chief Financial Officer - 15%; and Mr. James H. Graass, Executive Vice President and General Counsel - 15%).

-The remaining named executive officers (Mr. Gerald J. Essl, Executive Vice President - Cement and Concrete/Aggregates and Mr. David B. Powers, Executive Vice President - Gypsum), participate in subsidiary incentive compensation plans pursuant to which a percentage of the operating earnings of the applicable subsidiary (or group of subsidiaries) is available for payment of bonuses to the participating employees.
-Mr. Essl participates in the Eagle Materials Inc. Cement Companies Salaried Incentive Compensation Program for Fiscal Year 2010 (a copy which is attached to this Report as Exhibit 10.2 and incorporated herein by reference) and the Eagle Materials Inc. Concrete and Aggregates Companies Salaried Incentive Compensation Program for Fiscal Year 2010 (a copy of which is attached to this Report as Exhibit 10.3 and incorporated herein by reference).
-In the plans in which Mr. Essl participates, the Compensation Committee approved the percentage of operating earnings of each of the Company's cement, and concrete/aggregates subsidiaries for fiscal 2010 which is available for payment of bonuses to participating employees (2.25%) and the percentage of such bonus pool available for payment to Mr. Essl at the end of fiscal 2010 (20%), subject to reduction based on Mr. Essl's individual performance.
-Mr. Powers participates in the Eagle Materials Inc. American Gypsum Company Salaried Incentive Compensation Program for Fiscal Year 2010 (a copy which is attached to this Report as Exhibit 10.4 and incorporated herein by reference).
-In the case of Mr. Powers, the Compensation Committee approved the percentage of American Gypsum's operating earnings available for payment of annual bonuses to participating American Gypsum employees (2.25%) and the percentage of such bonus pool available for payment to Mr. Powers at the end of fiscal 2010 (18%), subject to reduction based on Mr. Powers' individual performance.
+Two named executive officers (Mr. Gerald J. Essl, Executive Vice President - Cement and Concrete/Aggregates and Mr. David B. Powers, Executive Vice President - Gypsum) participate in divisional incentive compensation programs pursuant to which a percentage of the operating earnings of the applicable subsidiary (or group of subsidiaries) is available for payment of bonuses to the participating employees.
+Mr. Essl participates in the Eagle Materials Inc. Cement Companies Salaried Incentive Compensation Program for Fiscal Year 2011 (a copy which is attached to this Report as Exhibit 10.2 and incorporated herein by reference) and the Eagle Materials Inc. Concrete and Aggregates Companies Salaried Incentive Compensation Program for Fiscal Year 2011 (a copy of which is attached to this Report as Exhibit 10.3 and incorporated herein by reference).
+In the programs in which Mr. Essl participates, the Compensation Committee approved each such plan and the percentage of operating earnings of each of the Company's cement and concrete/aggregates subsidiaries for fiscal 2011 which is available for payment of bonuses to participating employees (2.25%) and the percentage of such bonus pool available for payment to Mr. Essl at the end of fiscal 2011 (20%), subject to reduction based on individual performance.
+With respect to our cement joint venture, Mr. Essl is eligible to receive an amount equal to 20% of 2.25% of our half of the joint venture's fiscal 2011 operating earnings.
+Mr. Powers participates in the Eagle Materials Inc. American Gypsum Company Salaried Incentive Compensation Program for Fiscal Year 2011 (a copy which is attached to this Report as Exhibit 10.4 and incorporated herein by reference).
+In the case of Mr. Powers, the Compensation Committee approved the plan and the percentage of American Gypsum's operating earnings available for payment of annual incentive bonuses to participating American Gypsum employees (2.25%) and the percentage of such bonus pool available for payment to Mr. Powers at the end of fiscal

-The Compensation Committee also approved the Eagle Materials Inc. Special Situation Program for Fiscal Year 2010 (the "SSP"), a copy of which is attached to this Report as Exhibit 10.5 and incorporated herein by reference.
-Under the terms of the SSP, a pool of 0.35% of the Company's earnings before interest and taxes for fiscal 2010, plus any portions of bonus pools under the Eagle Plan and the subsidiary plans not paid out or earned, is available to pay annual bonuses to participating employees.
+The Compensation Committee also approved the Eagle Materials Inc. Special Situation Program for Fiscal Year 2011 (the "SSP"), a copy of which is attached to this Report as Exhibit 10.5 and incorporated herein by reference.
+Under the terms of the SSP, a pool of 0.35% of the Company's operating earnings for fiscal 2011, plus any portions of bonus pools under the Eagle Plan, the divisional plans and subsidiary long-term compensation plans not paid out or earned, are available to pay annual bonuses to participating employees from the SSP.